ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   using Polychord.
 These results are then stored in the verification_data directory for later comparison with the results from the evidence network to verify its accuracy.
 It should be run first, ideally in parallel.
-- train_evidence_network.py: This script builds the evidence network and data simulators, then trains the evidence network.
+- train_evidence_network.py: This script builds the evidence network object and the data simulator functions, then trains the evidence network.
 Once trained it stores the evidence network in the models directory, then runs a blind coverage test on the network and validates its performance against the Polychord Bayes ratio evaluations from the previous script.
 It should be run second.
-- visualize_forecasts.py: This script loads the evidence network from the models directory and uses it to forecast the chance of a REACH-like experiment detecting the 21-cm global signal.
+- visualize_forecasts.py: This script loads the evidence network from the models directory and uses it to forecast the chance of a REACH-like experiment detecting the 21-cm global signal by applying it to many data sets generated from the noisy-signal model.
 It then plots this result for fixed astrophysical parameters as in Figure 1 of the letter.
 This is done for detection significance thresholds of 2, 3 and 5 sigma.
+Selected numerical values are also output to a .txt file.
 It should be run last.

 All three scripts have docstrings describing their role in more detail, as